 Students 11 Years Old or Older

-AZ immunization law requires that all 6th graders who are 11 years of age or older be vaccinated for meningitis and have a Tdap booster shot.
+AZ immunization law requires all 6th graders 11 years or older to be vaccinated for meningitis and have a Tdap booster shot.
 This must be done before they return to school after summer break.
-If you have a 5th grade child who is or will be turning 11 years old before the start of the school year, please get him/her vaccinated at your earliest convenience after his/her 11th birthday.
-It is the state law and school district policy that students who do not have the required vaccinations or a signed waiver on file at the school may not attend school until they meet these requirements.
-If your 6th grade child will be turning 11 years old after the start of school, you should wait until the child's 11th birthday to get the vaccines.
-Please visit our Registration & Immunizations page for more information, and fee free to contact our school nurse with additional questions.
+If you have a 5th-grade child who is or will be turning 11 years old before the start of the school year, please get him/her vaccinated at your earliest convenience after his/her 11th birthday.
+The state law and school district policy states that students who do not have the required vaccinations or a signed waiver on file at the school may not attend school until they meet these requirements.
+If your 6th-grade child turns 11 years old after the start of school, you should wait until the child’s 11th birthday to get the vaccines.
+Please visit our Registration & Immunizations page for more information, and feel free to contact our school nurse, Shannon Wolfe, LPN, with additional questions.

 We will administer medication in accordance with state regulations and with physician and parental approval when the request meets the following requirements:

 - There must be a written order from the physician stating the name of the medicine, the dosage, and the time the students should take it.

 - The parent must provide written permission for the school or the student to administer the medicine.

 - The medicine must come to the school office in the prescription container, or if it is an over-the-counter medication, in the original container with all the warnings and directions intact.

 - We will discard any medicine still in our possession within four days of the last day of school.